Compare Cheap Pet Insurance

 - Euthanasia cover (Advanced plans only)

 - Dental illness only on the Advanced, subject to regular dental maintenance

-- EU Travel cover (30 day maximum trip duration, max 3 journeys per period)
+- EU Travel cover if you bought the add on (30 day maximum trip duration, max 3 journeys per period)

 - Holiday cancellation and unwell boarding cover available as an add on